Perfect Countertops & Backsplashes for Benjamin Moore Pale Oak Cabinets

 - Cabinet Knob: Vernon Mushroom Cabinet Knob, Aged Brass by Rejuvenation

 Cambria Ironsbridge quartz features subtle movement with a mix of warm and cool tones, making it the perfect match for Pale Oak.
-Pairing the Sand Dollar tiles with glossy white Cobham handmade tiles creates just the right amount of contrast and texture.
-You could do the entire backsplash in the Glossy White Cobham or just do a decorative feature over the stove and use the Sand Dollar for the rest of the backsplash (with or without the Pearl Liners).
+You could do the entire backsplash in the Cobham Handmade Tile or just do a decorative feature over the stove and use Subway Tile for the rest of the backsplash (with or without the Pearl Liners).
 The aged brass hardware adds a touch of vintage charm to complete the look.

 Why Pale Oak Works So Well